JinchanJ/scoreboard_JinTracker/README.md

 - Reset the score to 0-0 to have the boxes be colored from the game 1 box.
 - Change Best Of to either increase or decrease the number of boxes.
 - The topleft container holding match info disappears when the match info is not available.
 This works the same for the small phase container just below it.
-- There are four types of chip displayed on top of the player container: seed, twitter, pronoun, and state of the country the player is from.
+- There are four types of player info chip displayed on top of the player container: seed, twitter, pronoun, and state of the country the player is from.

 # Setup Guide:
 - Download the zip file and open it.